craigbuckler/js-adv-notes/objects/es6-class.md

 ```

 Notice we can run the `static Human.count()` without defining a `new Human` object first.
 It keeps a running total of the number of humans we have created, however, there's no concept of static properties in JavaScript so it must update a global `countHuman` variable to retain the count.

+## Further reading
+ES6 classes are being updated in newer editions of JavaScript - watch out for some SitePoint articles soon!